Olha-y/chat_uv/README.md

 # 🤖 TELEGRAM BOT on FastAPI

-This project is a Telegram bot that uses FastAPI as the backend, operates via polling, is configured through a .env or YAML file, and includes basic command handling logic and tests.
+This project is Personal Telegram Bot for a single user.
+It works as a handy tool for quick access to data by item code or product name.

 ---